 Prior to joining the firm, Mrs. Shanks gained experience at the Fulton County Public Defender’s Office and the Atlanta Legal Aid Society.

-In 2015, Mrs. Shanks received the prestigious Burton Award, which recognizes excellence in legal writing, for an article published in Landslide.
+Ms. Shanks was recognized in 2018 as a Georgia "Rising Star" for Intellectual Property by Super Lawyers magazine.
+In 2015, she received the prestigious Burton Award, which recognizes excellence in legal writing, for an article published in Landslide.

 Vanderbilt University, J.D.
 (2010) Journal of Entertainment & Technology Law, Managing Editor

 U.S. District Court - Northern District of Georgia (2011)

 Supreme Court of Georgia (2011)

 Georgia Lawyers for the Arts, Volunteer Attorney